Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Avoid Sweet, Hot, or Cold Foods Before Bed

 Sugary and temperature-extreme foods irritate damaged enamel and exposed dentin.
-Avoid late-night snacks that trigger nerve sensitivity.
+Avoid late-night snacks that trigger nerve sensitivity, particularly anything sweet, acidic, very hot, or ice cold within two hours of sleeping.

 Apply a Cold Compress